spryker/spryker-docs/docs/dg/dev/backend-development/audit-logs/audit-logs.md

 ## Configuring the log path

 You can configure the log path to either a file or an output stream like `php://stdout`.
-Please ensure that you have it configured with `php://stdout` to see logs in the CloudWatch for centralized monitoring and analysis.
+For centralized monitoring and analysis in CloudWatch, you need to configure it with `php://stdout`.
 The following configuration sets the log path for Yves, Zed, and Glue applications to `php://stdout`:

 **config/Shared/config_default.php**